<> <> <> <>

 Niacin

-Patients with female pattern baldness using niacin derivatives found a significant increase in hair fullness, and in a study of using niacinamide in men with androgenetic alopecia, 34 per cent of participants showed clear improvements with hair thickness.
+Patients with female pattern baldness using niacin derivatives found a significant increase in hair fullness, and in a study of using niacinamide in men with androgenetic alopecia, 34% of participants showed clear improvements in hair thickness [7].

-Despite these benefits, and that niacin has been found to enhance hair follicle cell viability by about 10 per cent, the impact of niacin on hair growth is still not fully understood.
+Despite these benefits, and that niacin has been found to enhance hair follicle cell viability by about 10%, the impact of niacin on hair growth is still not fully understood [7].

 Vitamin E

-However, it's important to not have too much vitamin E, because it can actually have an adverse impact on your hair growth, as well as increase your risk of bleeding, and decrease your thyroid functionality.
+However, it's important to not have too much vitamin E, because it can actually harm hair growth [1].

 Vitamin D